 And you don’t even need to share links.
 LinkedIn loves pure text posts too, which is why they tend to do pretty well in terms of organic reach.
 Again, ask some questions to encourage a conversation to start and be prepared to share your own insights (this helps promote you as a thought leader) wherever relevant.

 Once you’re comfortable with the platform and have been sharing some stuff for a while, you can look to take your LinkedIn game up a notch or two.

 Further, grow your network and connect with the decision-makers of companies you’d love to work with.
 Actively seek out conversations, job opportunities and conduct research on your ideal customers’ pain points.
 All of this will help you establish yourself as a person who knows what they’re talking about in their niche, and shows others you’re a font of knowledge regarding all things .

 LinkedIn is pretty open as social networks go, so you can find out a lot through searches.
 Just don’t get all creepy and stalkerish – it’s not a good look.

 Finally, it’s not about you (sorry)

 As with all social media platforms, the key to cracking lead generation on LinkedIn is to remember that it’s not all about you.
 People (potential clients/customers) have problems and pain points which they need solving.
 So showcase your talents and add value in a way that makes people think you can help them (which you can, right?).

-Lenka Koppova is the enormously popular social media consultant behind the successful Cambridge Social Media Day which runs every year in Cambridge.
+Lenka Koppova is the enormously popular social media consultant being Social Media Day which runs every year in Cambridge.